Start planning your trip

-The name is pronounced the same as the famous Mongolian leader Genghis Khan.
-It is said that it was inspired and named this way due to the belief that Mongolian soldiers would eat lamb as preferred meat.
+The name is pronounced in the the same way as that of the famous Mongolian leader Genghis Khan.
+It is said that it was named in this way due to the belief that Mongolian soldiers would eat lamb as their preferred meat.

 4. Buta Don - Outstanding Pork Bowl